Sketchley's Translations Main Index

 Review by: Aaron Sketchley

-Going into this second movie, I knew a few things—the novel was about halfway over, and there was an excellent opportunity coming up right away to reintroduce all of the main characters—specifically the manner that the book reintroduces all of the characters as they enter Beorn's house.
-I was flabbergasted that the movie not only missed such a great opportunity, but practically neglects to develop and expand upon the dwarfs during its running time!
-Yes, there are many of them (perhaps too many to effectively juggle in a movie; justifying the decision to leave some of them in Esgaroth/Lake Town as the rest go up Erebor/the Lonely Mountain), but I strongly feel that they take precedent over the secondary characters.
-Characters that this movie takes the time to introduce and expand upon, some of whom are not even in the book!
-That's not to say that those new characters are bad additions, as they do allow for some character development in the main dwarf party.
-Alas, by the end of the movie, the plight of the dwarfs, and a lot of my sympathy for them, had been replaced with concern for the residents of Esgaroth.
+When I first saw this film, I had just reread the novel.
+Suffice to say, I was surprised at the additions to the first movie (a lot of which were resolved when I read the indexes at the end of Return Of The King), and the creative 'interpretations' (I'm looking at you, rock giants.)
+Going into this second movie, I knew a few important things, such as the novel was about halfway over, and there was an excellent opportunity coming up right away to reintroduce all of the main characters—specifically the manner in which the book reintroduces them all as they enter Beorn's house.
+I was flabbergasted that the movie not only misses that great opportunity, it practically neglects to introduce, develop and expand upon the dwarves at all!
+I sympathize that there are arguably too many to effectively juggle in a movie, and that the decision to leave some of them in Lake Town as the rest go up the Lonely Mountain is justified simply for clarity.
+However, I also feel that the dwarves take precedent over the secondary characters.
+It is those secondary characters that this movie takes the time to introduce and develop, with some of them not even being in the novel!
+That's not to say that those new characters are wholly unnecessary, as they do allow for a modicum of character development in the main dwarf company.
+Alas, by the end of the movie, the plight of the dwarves, and a lot of my sympathy for them, had been replaced with concern for the residents of Lake Town.

 ▲ Top ▶ Movie Reviews Index